 is registered and owned by ME.
 I will provide you with the

-sheep's Certificate of Registration (CoR) or a copy of what I've sent
+sheep's original Certificate of Registration (CoR) or a copy of what

-to the registries if the registration paperwork has not been returned
+to the registry if the registration paperwork has not been returned

 for transferring ownership to yourself.